 The Japan travel bubble: What and who?

-Japanese citizens and foreign residents of Japan will be exempt from this measure, and in principle will still be able to return to Japan, subject to negative COVID-19 tests and a strict 14-day quarantine, among other requirements.
+Japanese citizens and some foreign residents of Japan will be exempt from this measure, and in principle will still be able to return to Japan, subject to negative COVID-19 tests and a strict 14-day quarantine, among other requirements.

 According to the Ministry of Justice, from March 18, 2021, the spouse or child of a Japanese national, permanent resident or long-term resident may also be allowed into Japan under “special exceptional circumstances”.
 Foreign workers entering on an Instructor or Professor visa, or a Medical Services visa, may also be allowed to enter Japan, under “special exceptional circumstances”.
-See the official release for more, or contact an Immigration lawyer for clarity on your situation.
+See the official website for more, or contact an Immigration lawyer for clarity on your situation.

 Note: Diplomatic passport holders fall into a different category, and should check the situation here.